cyipt/popupCycleways/README.md

 # Interpreting the results

-The results are not intended to be a definitive list of places where popup cycleways should be prioritised.
+The results are not intended to be a definitive list of places where pop-up cycleways should be prioritised.
 There may be ‘false positives’ where there are strong reasons for not converting a ‘spare lane’ into a cycleway or temporary pavement.
-There will be many road sections that would benefit from interventions not shown in the maps below: roads with only one lane in each direction could be made oneway temporarily, creating a spare lane for cycleways or extra pavement width.
+There will be many road sections that would benefit from interventions not shown in the maps below: for example roads with only one lane in each direction could be made oneway temporarily, creating a spare lane for cycleways or extra pavement width.

 <!-- We filtered-out roads with low levels of cycling potential and focus only on roads that have at least one 'spare lane', defined as having more than 1 lane in either direction. -->